Law enforcement officers will offer every person reporting

 process and criminal investigation.

-A victim or other reporting party may remain anonymous and still
+A victim/survivor or other reporting party may remain anonymous

-have the information they provide documented by a law enforcement agency.
+and still have the information they provide documented by a law

-A victim or other reporting party may have questions answered
+A victim/survivor or other reporting party may have questions

-investigation prior to providing any personal identifying or
+investigation prior to providing any personally identifying or

 incident information to law enforcement.